React starter projects can be super helpful, but they also tend to have a lot of dependencies and it can be difficult to get updates.

 This app is for searching emoji.
 It is not meant to be useful, but was super fun to build, and I really like how it turned out: ahfarmer.github.io/emoji-search.

-Stay tuned for my ebook Your First React App.
-It will walk you through the process of creating your own tiny app.
-Available Jan 17.
+For concrete directions on how to do that check out my ebook: Your First React App.
+It will walk you through the process of creating your very own unique tiny app, from start to launch.